publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch41/schIII/m__us_usc_t15_s1681g.md

         (1) __In general__

-        Any person who makes or arranges loans and who uses a consumer credit score, as defined in subsection (f) of this section, in connection with an application initiated or sought by a consumer for a closed end loan or the establishment of an open end loan for a consumer purpose that is secured by 1 to 4 units of residential real property (hereafter in this subsection referred to as the “lender”) shall provide the following to the consumer as soon as reasonably practicable:
+        Any person who makes or arranges loans and who uses a consumer credit score, as defined in subsection (f), in connection with an application initiated or sought by a consumer for a closed end loan or the establishment of an open end loan for a consumer purpose that is secured by 1 to 4 units of residential real property (hereafter in this subsection referred to as the “lender”) shall provide the following to the consumer as soon as reasonably practicable:

             (A) __Information required under subsection (f)__

                 (i) __In general__

-                    A copy of the information identified in subsection (f) of this section that was obtained from a consumer reporting agency or was developed and used by the user of the information.
+                    A copy of the information identified in subsection (f) that was obtained from a consumer reporting agency or was developed and used by the user of the information.

                 (ii) __Notice under subparagraph (D)__